-As a part of their regular responsibilities, full-time faculty members are expected to devote time to research or creative scholarship, professional enrichment, committee assignments, and advising students.
+As a part of their regular responsibilities, full-time tenured and tenure-track faculty members are expected to devote time to research or creative scholarship, professional enrichment, committee assignments, and advising students.
 Variations from the above must have the approval of the respective chair and dean.
 Subject to the dean's approval, reassigned time may be granted for scholarly activities, administrative duties, or other special projects.
+For college faculty, scholarship expectations will generally be replaced by additional teaching.
+The exact load and composition of the load, would be determined by the dean and department chair in consultation with the Provost.